HighStakesSwitzerland/lightsentry/README.md

 ./lightsentry
 ```

-A file `$HOME/.lightsentry/config/config.toml` will be generated if it doesn't exist yet, with some default parameters,
+A file `$HOME/.lightsentry/config.toml` will be generated if it doesn't exist yet, with some default parameters,
 and the program will exit.

-You need to fill the `seeds` and `chain_id` for every chain and start it again.
-It may take few minutes/hours before
+You need to fill the `seeds` and `chain_id` and other params and run it again.
-discovering peers, depending on the network.

 ## License